Bristol Museum & Art Gallery: History

-The 1872–77 Museum building was gutted by fire following a bomb hit on the night of 24–25 November 1940, during the Bristol Blitz, some 17,000 of the natural history specimens being lost.
-The 1930 extension of the Art Gallery was also hit, but luckily escaped the conflagration, although suffering badly from blast damage.
-Nevertheless, the Art Gallery partially reopened in February 1941, now also housing some of the Museum's surviving material on a 'temporary' basis.
-Although now housed in the same building, from April 1945, the Museum and Art Gallery were formally split into separate institutions with the lower floor becoming the Museum and the upper floors the Art Gallery.
-As part of this restructuring, the archaeology and anthropology collections were transferred from the Art Gallery to the Museum.
+The 1872–77 museum building was gutted by fire following a bomb hit on the night of 24–25 November 1940, during the Bristol Blitz; some 17,000 of the natural history specimens were lost.
+The 1930 extension of the art gallery was also hit, but luckily escaped the conflagration, although suffering badly from blast damage.
+Nevertheless, the art gallery partially reopened in February 1941, now also housing some of the museum's surviving material on a 'temporary' basis.
+Although now housed in the same building, from April 1945, the museum and art gallery were formally split into separate institutions with the lower floor becoming the museum and the upper floors the art gallery.
+As part of this restructuring, the archaeology and anthropology collections were transferred from the art gallery to the museum.

-In February 1947, the remains of the old Museum building (with the exception of the undamaged lecture theatre) were sold to Bristol University: it was then rebuilt as its dining rooms, later becoming Brown's Restaurant.
-The sale of the building in 1947 reflected the intention that new premises would soon be provided for the Museum and the Art Gallery; planning began in 1951, but then dragged on for the next twenty years, during which time the old buildings received minimal attention, other than the insertion of mezzanines to gain additional space.
+In February 1947, the remains of the old museum building (with the exception of the undamaged lecture theatre) were sold to Bristol University: it was then rebuilt as its dining rooms, later becoming Brown's Restaurant.
+The sale of the building in 1947 reflected the intention that new premises would soon be provided for the museum and the art gallery; planning began in 1951, but then dragged on for the next 20 years, during which time the old buildings received minimal attention, other than the insertion of mezzanines to gain additional space.

 Meanwhile, various proposals had been made for new museum buildings in Castle Park, in the very centre of Bristol, overlooking the river Avon.
 However, spiraling costs and funding difficulties meant that in 1971 the plans were abandoned and a smaller amount of money was put into upgrading the existing building.
 Wholesale refurbishment was required, including rewiring, rearranging offices, creating laboratories and dividing up and furnishing the basement to provide proper storage for the reserve collections.

 In the summer of 2009 the museum hosted an exhibition by Banksy, called Banksy versus Bristol Museum featuring more than 70 works of art, including animatronics and installations; it is his largest exhibition yet.
 It was developed in secrecy and with no advance publicity.